AOEpeople/techradar/radar/2023-09-01/artifactory.md

 featured:   false
 ---

-We do not use Artifactory anymore and instead rely on the integrated artifact management of SCM platforms like [GitLab](https://gitlab.org/).
+We no longer use Artifactory; instead, we rely on the integrated artifact management of SCM platforms like [GitLab](https://gitlab.org).